Dry macular degeneration

 Prevention

 It's important to have routine eye exams to identify early signs of macular degeneration.
-The following measures may help reduce your risk of developing dry macular degeneration:
+The following measures may help reduce the risk of developing dry macular degeneration:

 • Manage all medical conditions.
-For example, if you have cardiovascular disease or high blood pressure, take your medicine and follow your health care provider's instructions for controlling the condition.
+For example, if you have cardiovascular disease or high blood pressure, take your medicine and follow your healthcare team's instructions for controlling the condition.

 • Don't smoke.
-Smokers are more likely to develop macular degeneration than are nonsmokers.
-Ask your provider for help stopping smoking.
+People who smoke are more likely to develop macular degeneration than are people who don't smoke.
+Ask a healthcare professional for help stopping smoking.

 • Maintain a healthy weight and exercise regularly.
 If you need to lose weight, reduce the number of calories you eat and increase the amount of exercise you get each day.